8 Amazing Content Writing Tips for Beginners

 In the few years of my writing, I have realized that niching is a crucial aspect of your career path.
 However, as a newbie, you may not know which area works best for you.

 Some pro tip here – strike a balance between passion and opportunities.
-When writing, you should target humans.
+When writing, you should target human readers.
 That is why you should avoid writing something that no one will read.

 3. Have a Website and Blog Regularly

 With the ideal writing skills, you want to be writing regularly, maybe weekly or fortnightly.
-Just choose a schedule that works best for you.
+Just choose a schedule that works best for you and make sure you post your blogs.
 Your website will act as a portfolio where you can showcase your skills and expertise.

 Most clients want social proof before hiring you.